 There will be a fan on time delay before the circulating fan is energized.
-The Honeywell ST9103 has a fixed fan delay on time of 30 seconds after the burner ignites.
 The United Technologies 1158-120 has an adjustable fan on time that is set by selecting the dipswitch combination displayed in Chart 1.
 This fan on delay can be set at 30, 60, 90 or 120 seconds.